vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     The IM column store only has to scan two columns - lo_ordtotalprice and lo_quantity - while the row store has to scan all of the columns in each of the rows until it reaches the lo_ordtotalprice and lo_quantity columns.
 The IM column store also benefits from the fact that the data is compressed so the volume of data scanned is much less.
 Finally, the column format requires no additional manipulation for SIMD vector processing (Single Instruction processing Multiple Data values).
 Instead of evaluating each entry in the column one at a time, SIMD vector processing allows a set of column values to be evaluated together in a single CPU instruction.

     In order to confirm that the IM column store was used, we need to examine the session level statistics.
 Notice that in the INMEMORY run several IM statistics show up (for this lab we have only displayed some key statistics – there are lots more!).
-The only one we are really interested in now is the "IM scan CUs columns accessed" which has been highlighted.
+The only one we are really interested in now is the "IM scan CUs columns accessed" which highlights IM optimization to further improve performance.

-    IM scan rows: Number of rows in scanned In-Memory Compression Units (IMCUs).

-    As our query did a full table scan of the LINEORDER table, that session statistic shows that we scanned 23 million rows from the IM column store.
-Notice that in our second buffer cache query that statistic does not show up.
-Only one statistic shows up, "IM scan segments disk" with a value of 1.
-This means that even though the LINEORDER table is in the IM column store (IM segment) we actually scan that segment outside of the column store either from disk or the buffer cache.
-In this case it’s from the buffer cache, as the query did no physical IO.

 4. Let's look for a specific order in the LINEORDER table based on the order key.
 Typically, a full table scan is not an efficient execution plan when looking for a specific entry in a table.